Playlist drag and drop position indicator for Qt UI?

 That's always felt rather hokey to me, but it does the trick.
 An example from an app of mine: http://apocalyptech.com/linux/qt/qtableview/qtableview.png - the black line indicating that it'll be dropped inbetween the two bottom rows.

-#2 Updated by CJ Kucera about 1 month ago
+#2 Updated by CJ Kucera over 3 years ago

 Ahh, okay, I see that there is a line being drawn underneath the actual cell you're hovering over.
 So part of what I suppose I'm asking is if that line could be extended across all columns.
 As it is, being able to see that line at all depends greatly on both where you've grabbed the row, and where you're hovering.
 It seems I tend to grab near the album name, and if I'm hovering over any of my first few columns, that underline is basically never (or at least very rarely) visible (see aud1.png).
 If I move it all the way over to the track names, then yeah, I can definitely see the line (see aud2.png).
 Alternatively, if I grab the row near the very front of the row (where I have the track number), it'd be more obvious, so I could certainly just start doing that, now that I know the line's there.